mileslathan/Save-the-Capital/README.md

 # Save-the-Capital!
-Tower defense game to protect the capital from the orcs!
+A Tower defense game with the goal of protecting the Capital from the oncoming enemies!

 SEI -5/9- ** Project One **

+Miles Lathan

 ## INSTALLATION
 1. Go to [This Repo](https://github.com/mileslathan/Save-the-Capital)